 Best Phones for Visible Android Central 2020

 When it first launched in May 2018, Visible made a big mark on the carrier space since $40/month for unlimited everything on Verizon sounds too good to be true.
 One of the few drawbacks to the service is that Visible only works with a small selection of Android phones, but that doesn't mean it's impossible to be an Android user and get the most out of what the carrier has to offer.
-Here are our favorite Android phones that work with Visible, including the Pixel 3a!
+Here are our favorite Android phones that work with Visible, including the Google Pixel 3a!

-- Best Overall: Pixel 3a
+- Best Overall: Google Pixel 3a

 - Best Battery Life: Moto G7 Power

-- Best Value: Galaxy S9
+- Best Overkill: Samsung Galaxy S20 Ultra

-Best Overall: Pixel 3a
+Best Overall: Google Pixel 3a

-Without a doubt, the aspect of the Pixel 3a that stands out the most is its rear camera.
+Without a doubt, the aspect of the Pixel 3a that shines the most is its rear camera.
 The 12.2-megapixel sensor, paired with Google's near-magical levels of post-processing, result in it being impossible to take a bad picture with the Pixel 3a.
 Photos are crisp, colorful, and low-light photography is a breeze.

 Outside of the camera, the Pixel 3a also benefits from a solid AMOLED display, reliable performance, and a 3.5mm headphone jack — something that's become a rarity on most phones in 2019.
 We also love the inclusion of NFC for Google Pay and the snappy rear fingerprint sensor — both of which help to make up for the lack of wireless charging.